jvns/pandas-cookbook/README.md

 The easiest way is to try it out instantly online using Binder's awesome service. **[Start by clicking here](https://mybinder.org/v2/gh/jvns/pandas-cookbook/master)**, wait for it to launch, then click on "cookbook", and you'll be off to the races!
 It will let you run all the code interactively without having to install anything on your computer.

-To install it locally , you'll need an up-to-date version of IPython Notebook (&gt;= 3.0) and n your computer pandas (&gt;=0.13) for this to work properly.
-It's set up to work with Python 2.7.
+To install it locally, you'll need Jupyter notebook and pandas on your computer.

 You can get these using `pip` (you may want to do this inside a virtual environment to avoid conflicting with your other libraries).